brahseal/hackeybot/README.md

 **How to run:**
     1. Clone or download this repository on a folder
-    2. Access the folder from the terminal and run "pip install -r requirements.txt"
-    3. This will install mlbgame api, praw(reddit api), tweepy(twitter api) and others
+    2. Access the folder from the terminal and run "pip install -r requirements.txt" (this will install mlbgame api, praw(reddit api), tweepy(twitter api) and others)
-    4. After the install is complete create a file in the main folder called 'reddit.auth.py'
+    3. After the install is complete create a file in the main folder called 'reddit.auth.py'
-    5. Register an app on reddit/prefs/apps and add the following code to it:
+    4. Register an app on reddit/prefs/apps and add the following code to it:

     import praw